ciarancoffey/cv/ciaranc.md

 *   Practicing python, automating systems, letting computers do the work

-*   Staying active, weather it be going to the gym, running or cycling
+*   Staying active, whether it be going to the gym, running or cycling.

 *   Small scale electronics and building systems from them